The angel saw his sister round the fountain with his subordinate. “Guys! She’s been separated from her brother.”

 “Chris is special.
 He can take us all the way to our house in seconds.
 There’s going to be a bright light, so it’s okay if you want to close your eyes–but it’s over before you know it and you won’t feel a thing.
 Okay?”

-Her head bobbed with acknowledgement.
+Her head bobbed with acknowledgment.
 He waited until after Mona placed her hand on Chris’ arm to extend his own limb.
 “All you have to do is hold on.
 Okay?
 Like this.”

 He took hold of the teleporter’s arm, his eyes encouraging Lizzie to follow suit.
 The fingers of her right hand gingerly released his jacket, and she reached out and touched Chris.